flipswitchingmonkey/githook/README.md

   - `endpoint` the endpoint being set up by Express to listen for incoming webhooks
   - `secret` the secret as defined in your Github webhook. doing an SHA1 comparison at the moment, though you could also use - SHA256 if you like (it's in the code but not exposed right now)
   - `events` an array of `GithookHookConfigEvent`:
     - `event` an array of strings with the Github event name as found in the `x-github-event` header.
-Can listen to multiple events (one array entry per event) or `'*'` to just listen to any event coming in
+Can listen to multiple events (one array entry per event) or `'*'` to just listen to any event coming in. event and action can be combined for events that support it, e.g. `release` events which can have created, published, released actions. an event would be `released:published` for example to only trigger when that release has been published, not e.g. just drafted. `release` and `release:*` are treated the same.
     - `cmd` the command to be executed via child_process. an example would be `'cd /to/my/repo && ./pullAndRestart.sh'`

 ### Running